suvarna-jp/LearningTree/SpringFramework/SpringMVC/Understanding_SpringMVC_Files.md

 3. For every <servlet> with DispacherServlet name, there needs to be defined a <servlet-mapping> that defines the .xml file associated with the DispacherServlet.
 Check out the code below to understand: (or refer the link mentioned above : https://proliferay.com/xml-configuration-files-for-spring-mvc/)

   ```
+  3. Multiple DispatcherServlet in single web.xml

+  **Its also possible to have multiple DispatcherServlet in single web.xml.
+Here is an example**

   <?xml version="1.0" encoding="UTF-8"?>
   <web-app version="3.1"
   xmlns="http://xmlns.jcp.org/xml/ns/javaee"